wazuh/wazuh-dashboard-plugins/docker/README.md

 These images can be downloaded from the [quay.io/wazuh][4] registry.

-If you want to build an image, we recommend to use a npm cache server so the download of node modules from the network only happens once while developing the image.
+If you want to build an image, we recommend using a NPM cache server, so the download of node modules from the network only happens once while developing the image.

-To start the npm cache server:
+To start the NPM cache server:

 ```bash
 cd cache